I'm showing you guys how to take an old pair of pants, and turn them into a killer, drawstring dress... perfect for SUMMER!

 Next create the armhole.

 Measure from your collar bone to your underarm.
+I realized about a 9.5 inch measurement from the under arm to the collar bone.

 It should create a trapezoid shape on the top.